 Please do not try anything new for race day.
 I don’t care if you are mimicking Romain Bardet’s exact diet.
 We are all individuals.
 You will need to find what works for you, not for someone else.

 Carbs are a LEGAL performance-enhancing drug for keto-adapted athletes!

 The popularity of the keto-adaptation has made many athletes afraid of carbohydrates.
 Carbohydrates are not bad.
 If you time them right they are a performance enhancement drug.
 Using carbohydrates call the time cause damage to the body.

 Many factors are in play when adding carbohydrates.
-The first factor is how insulin sensitive or insulin resistant is the athlete is.
-If you need to eat every couple hours, you are likely insulin resistant.
+The first factor is how insulin sensitivity or insulin resistance is the athlete is.
+If you need to eat every couple of hours, you are likely insulin resistant.
 If you can go all day without eating, you are likely insulin sensitive.

 Before the event:

 If you are insulin sensitive, you can add carbohydrates to your diet before the event.
 Add the carbohydrates in with protein and fat the last meal before the event or hard training day.

 If you are insulin resistant, do not add in carbohydrates before an event.